History of Tina Turner in Timeline

 2009: Retirement from Performing

-In 2009, Tina Turner officially retired from performing after a successful career.
+In 2009, Tina Turner officially retired from performing, marking the end of a long and successful career as a singer and performer.

 2009: Retirement After 50th Anniversary Tour

-In 2009, Tina Turner retired after completing her Tina!: 50th Anniversary Tour.
+In 2009, Tina Turner retired from performing after completing her Tina!: 50th Anniversary Tour.

-In April 2010, due to an online campaign by fans, Tina Turner's 1989 hit, "The Best", re-entered the UK singles chart, reaching No. 9.
-This achievement made her the first female artist to have top 40 hits in six consecutive decades in the UK chart history.
+In April 2010, due to an online campaign by fans of Rangers Football Club, Tina Turner's 1989 hit, "The Best", returned to the UK singles chart, peaking at No. 9.
+This achievement made Turner the first female recording artist in UK chart history to score top 40 hits in six consecutive decades (1960s–2010s).

 Loading Video...

-In 2011, Tina Turner co-released "Children – With Children United in Prayer", the second album of spiritual music through Beyond Foundation.
+In 2011, Tina Turner co-released the album "Children – With Children United in Prayer" through the Beyond project, and it charted in Switzerland.

 2012: "What's Love Got to Do with It" inducted into Grammy Hall of Fame